 2. Overdue payment reminder

-A friendly reminder email can help you jog your client’s memory without damaging the relationship—and get your invoice to the top of their to-do list.
+A short, friendly reminder email can help you jog your client’s memory without damaging the relationship—and get your invoice to the top of their to-do list.
 The key is to be clear, professional, and to the point.

 Always include details like the invoice number, original due date, and a direct payment link to make it as easy as possible for your client to settle up.